Back to blog

 • Lead Time refers to the time you can hasten the start of a follower project without affecting the former forerunner project.
 This is often used in Finish to Start order to help in speeding up the project schedule.

-Introduction to lead time and lag time in project management
+Lag time and lead time in project management

 In project management, making clear project dependency bonds is needful to good Project Schedule Governance.
 This includes understanding Lead Time and Lag Time, key parts in making a true project schedule.
 Lead time refers to the time gained by overlapping projects, wherein a follower project begins before its forerunner project is done, often used in finish-to-start planning.

-On the other hand, Lag Time is a delay between projects, where a follower project cannot start until a certain time after the forerunner project ends, affecting project lengths.
-Together, lead and lags help order projects, make the best of the schedule network drawing, and show the Critical Path Method, finding a project’s shortest possible length.
+Lag Time is a delay between projects, where a follower project cannot start until a certain time after the forerunner project ends.
+Lag time affects project lengths and schedules.
+Together, lead time and lag time help order projects, optimize the schedule network diagram, and identify the Critical Path Method, which finds a project’s shortest possible duration.

-In project management, lead time and lag time hold great importance in project schedule management.
-Lead time is the length that a follower project can go on before the end of a forerunner project.
-This idea often applies in finish-to-start planning, where the follower task can begin even if the forerunner task has not wholly ended.
-Lag time, on the other hand, is the delay between two dependent projects.
-In a schedule network drawing, it shows the needed wait time between the end of one project and the start of another.
-Both lead and lag times make clear the project dependency bonds needed to make the project schedule and show the Critical Path Method.
+Lead time and lag time are important in project schedule management.
+Lead time is the period during which a follower project can proceed before the forerunner project finishes.
+This often applies in finish-to-start planning, where the follower task can begin even if the forerunner task is not fully completed.
+Lag time is the delay between two dependent projects.
+In a schedule network diagram, it shows the required wait time between the end of one project and the start of another.
+Both lead and lag times clarify project dependency bonds and help illustrate the Critical Path Method.

 What is lead time in project management?

-Lead Time in project management is the amount of time to move from the start of a certain project until its end, including the time needed to get needed goods or resources.
-It is an idea generally linked with project schedule management and project dependency bonds.
-This time frame forms a needful part of the project schedule.
-The Lead Time has a forerunner project (the project that comes before) and follower project (the project that follows).
-These projects are needed in Finish to Start order planning, where one project must end before the next can begin.
-Understanding the lead times helps to make a schedule network drawing and to apply the Critical Path Method for best project doing.
+Lead Time in project management is the total time from the start of a project until its completion, including the time needed to obtain goods or resources.
+It is closely linked with project schedule management and project dependency bonds.
+Lead Time involves a forerunner project (the project that comes first) and a follower project (the project that follows).
+These projects are managed in Finish-to-Start planning, where one project must end before the next can begin.
+Understanding lead times helps create a schedule network diagram and apply the Critical Path Method for optimal project execution.

 What is lag time in project management?